LayerXcom/safety-oracle/README.md

 |Time | O(V^2 + VM) | O(V) |
 |Space | O(V^2) | - |

-In 2, checking if the justification of the message includes a validator requires `O(1)` time on average case using a hash table.
-For each validator, getting the latest messages of the other validators and checking if the latest message conflicts with `CAN_ESTIMATE` requires `O(M)`.
+In 2, it requires `O(1)` time on average to check if the justification of a message includes another validator using a hash table.
+For each validator, it requires `O(M)` to get the latest messages of the other validators (to check if the latest message conflicts with `CAN_ESTIMATE`).
-Therefore, the total running time is `O(VM)`.
+Therefore, the overall complexity is `O(VM)`.

-However, if you update the lobbying graph every time you get a message, this process can be improved.
-Updating the graph when a message comes requires O(V) time because for a message the number of newly connected arrows in the MessageDAG is at most `V`.
+However, if you keep the lobbying graph and update every time you receive a message, this process can be improved.
+It only requires `O(V)` to update the graph in receiving a message because the number of newly connected edges in the MessageDAG is at most `V` for a message.

 The space complexity is `O(V^2)` because `E` is `O(V^2)` for any graph.
 Of course, the space complexity of the MessageDAG is `O(J)`.
 However, a validator must always have it, so we don't consider it's space in safety oracles.

 ## Clique Oracle

-Clique oracle is a family of algorithms to find a *clique* of vaidators.
+Clique oracle is a family of algorithms to find a *clique* of validators.

 ### 2-round Clique Oracle

-This is the most naive clique oracle which try to find a maximal weight clique.
+This is the most naive clique oracle which tries to find a maximal weight clique.

 #### Algorithm

 1. Construct the lobbying graph or get it.

-2. Convert the lobbying graph to an undirected graph by connecting edges (valdiators) connected bidirectionally.
+2. Convert the lobbying graph to an undirected graph by connecting edges (validators) connected bidirectionally.

 3. Find the maximum weighted clique `C` of `G` in **exponential time**.